croaky/blog/articles/ruby/test.md

 Test cases are public instance methods whose names start with `test_`.

-One ore more test groups can be defined in the same file.
+One or more test groups can be defined in the same file.

 ## Assertions